anthorai/ANTHOR-AI/replit.md

 - **Wrangler Config**: `wrangler.json` for Cloudflare settings

 ## Recent Changes
+- **2025-10-03**: Implemented traditional email/password authentication
+  - Replaced passwordless magic link with email/password authentication
+  - Updated SupabaseAuthContext with signUp (email, password, fullName) and signIn (email, password) methods
+  - CreateAccount page now has Full Name, Email, Password, and Confirm Password fields
+  - LogIn page now has Email and Password fields
+  - Added password confirmation validation (passwords must match)
+  - Added password length validation (minimum 6 characters)
+  - Added show/hide password toggle with eye icons
+  - Success messages display for 2-3 seconds before redirect
+  - Removed all magic link messaging from UI

 - **2025-10-03**: Authentication pages renamed to Log In and Create Account
   - Renamed `/signin` route to `/login` and SignIn.tsx to LogIn.tsx
   - Renamed `/signup` route to `/create-account` and SignUp.tsx to CreateAccount.tsx
   - Updated all user-facing text from "Sign In/Sign Up" to "Log In/Create Account"
   - Updated Navigation component to use new routes and terminology

-- **2025-10-03**: Implemented Supabase email-only authentication
-  - Replaced Google OAuth with passwordless magic link authentication
-  - Created SupabaseAuthContext for authentication state management
-  - Updated authentication pages to use Supabase magic links
-  - Added proper OTP verification in AuthCallback page
-  - Configured environment variables for Supabase credentials

 - **2025-10-03**: Updated branding
   - Changed all instances to "ANKIT RATHOR" in italic style